-No. Because it can be very difficult to identify counterfeit emails, it is important to remember that UW-Madison won’t ask you to disclose personal identity information via email.
+No. Because it can be very difficult to identify counterfeit emails, it is important to remember that UW–Madison won’t ask you to disclose personal identity information via email.
 Scammers will sometimes pose as “the University email service” or “the campus tech support service.”
 Don’t be fooled!
-If you are asked to disclose your Social Security Number, account information, NetID and password or other identity information, don’t do it.
+If you are asked to disclose your Social Security Number, account information, NetID, password, MFA-Duo credentials or other identity information, don’t do it.

 When in doubt, contact your local IT professional or the DoIT Help Desk at 608-264-HELP (4357) to ask for advice, or visit helpdesk.wisc.edu.

 What happens if I do respond to a phishing attempt?

 IT Security and individual campus departments may monitor network logs to identify incoming emails that are suspicious in nature.
 As part of their diagnostic tools, they have the ability to determine which IP addresses have responded to a suspected phishing request.

 If the University logs any response by you to a known phishing address, you will have your credentials (i.e., NetID and password) disabled and will not be able to access network resources until you have re-established your University identity credentials.
 This may include reviewing this brochure, watching a short educational video and/or discussing the situation with a campus IT representative.